What Is It Called When You Bake a Cheesecake in Water? Unlock the Secret to Perfectly Creamy Desserts

 Definition and Purpose

-At its simplest, a water bath (also called bain-marie) is a cooking technique in which you place a pan of food into another pan filled with hot water.
+At its simplest, a water bath (bain-marie) is a cooking technique in which you place a pan of food into another pan filled with hot water.
 The purpose of this method is to create a gentle and even heat that ensures the food, such as a cheesecake, cooks slowly and evenly.
 For cheesecakes, the water bath prevents rapid temperature changes that could otherwise cause the cheesecake to crack or become uneven.

 Historical Use of Water Baths in Baking

 Water baths have been used in cooking for centuries.
 This method has been a staple in various types of baking and cooking, including custards, terrines, and delicate desserts.
-The purpose of a water bath in historical recipes was the same as it is today – to ensure even and gentle heat distribution.
-This method was especially useful in ensuring that delicate ingredients like eggs in a custard or cream in a cheesecake wouldn’t curdle or overcook.
+The purpose of a water bath in historical recipes was the same as today – to ensure even and gentle heat distribution.
+This method was especially useful in ensuring that delicate ingredients like eggs in custard or cream in a cheesecake wouldn’t curdle or overcook.

 Although water baths have been in use for a long time, their importance in cheesecake baking became more widely recognized with the rise of cheesecake recipes in the 20th century.
 Today, it’s one of the most reliable techniques for ensuring a smooth, creamy cheesecake without cracks or dryness.